openconfig/featureprofiles/CONTRIBUTING.md

 name directory and the `*.go` files should be named after the test name as shown in the [project](https://github.com/orgs/openconfig/projects/2/views/1) item.

-Each test must also be accompanied by a `rundata_test.go` file that is automatically generated using the command `go run ./tools/addrundata --fix`.
-The rundata is for tracking the test result.
+Each test must also be accompanied by a `rundata_test.go` file that supplies the metadata for annotating the JUnit XML test results.
+This allows the test results to be tracked.
 If the rundata is outdated, the "Rundata Check" in the pull request check will fail.
+This file can be generated or updated using the
+command: `go run ./tools/addrundata --fix`

 For example: